 | TOTAL | 22,888 | 764 | 25 | 67 | 3,881 | 0 | 28 | 14,964 | 23 | 3,045 | 69 | 3 | 19 |

-Evaluate what threats you want to address, what gaps exist in your current measures, and whether the implementation and running costs are justified before introducing it
+Evaluate what threats you want to address, what gaps exist in your current security measures, and whether the implementation and running costs are justified before introducing it

 I hope this article is helpful to someone.